palrohitg/Algomaster/README.md

 	* Then write the code in IDE
 	* Repeat the Cycle

+## **Some More tips** :

+		Interviewers look for following:
+		0. how well you understood the problems
+		1. your step-by-step approach to the solution
+		2. does your Algorithm solves the problem statement
+		3. can your solution be improved
+		4. what is the Time and Space complexity
+		5. did you cover the Edge cases
+		6. can you Code your approach &
+		7. is your code neat, that's all

 **Quotes** :

 		* When your Why is big enough then you will found out the how